-Because internal storage in Android Marshmallow update for Moto X is encrypted, when the SD card is adopted as internal storage, it is formatted and encrypted.
-This means the SD card cannot be removed and directly transferred to other device (you need format it again).
+Because internal storage in Android Marshmallow update is encrypted, when the SD card is adopted as internal storage, it is formatted and encrypted.
+This means the SD card cannot be removed and directly transferred to other devices (you need format it again).
 You can only access the files on the SD card when it is on your Moto X phone.

 4. Now on Tap: get customized Google Now on any pages

 If you still not using Google Now, you are wasting your Moto X.